slorber/GazeDetect-Website/docs/calibration/introduction.md

 4. Try to use your eyes to track the target and the algorithm will tune itself to your lighting conditions.

 :::tip
-It is recommended that you roll your eyes as a warmup before attempting the callibration.
+It is recommended that you roll your eyes as a warmup before attempting the calibration.
 :::
 5. In case the algorithm cannot find your eyes, it will pause and display warnings.
-6. When ready, click on the button below to start the callibration.
+6. When ready, click on the button below to start the calibration.

 :::warning
 If any discomfort is felt while rolling the eyes, please stop using GazeDetect and talk to a medical professional.